 Even if you’re not a baker, having flour and sweeteners on hand can expand your meal options.

-- All-purpose flour is key for whipping up baked goods, making roux for gumbo, and thickening sauces, gravies or puddings.
-If you’re gluten intolerant, cornstarch and rice flour work as replacements.
+Key for whipping up baked goods, making roux for gumbo, and thickening sauces, gravies, or puddings.
+If you’re gluten-intolerant, cornstarch and rice flour work as replacements.

-- White, brown or raw cane sugar can be used in everything from salsas and sauces to condiments and pickling, and can also balance out vinaigrettes and marinades.
+Can be used in everything from salsas to sauces to condiments to pickling and can also balance out vinaigrettes and marinades.
 In many applications, you can use maple syrup or honey instead.

-- Storage Tips: Clean, dry containers with good lids are ideal for flours, sugars and sweeteners, which should be stored in cool, dark cupboards.
+Clean, dry containers with good lids are ideal for flours, sugars, and sweeteners, which should be stored in cool, dark cupboards.
 Pure maple syrup should be refrigerated after opening.

-- Broth (vegetable, chicken or beef), available in easy-to-use Tetra Paks, gives you an instant base for soups, stews and chili.
+An instant base for soups, stews, and chili.
 Used in place of water, it also adds depth of flavour to rice or grain dishes.

-Storage Tips: Most of the condiments mentioned above can be kept in the pantry unopened for a year.
-Once opened, though, their shelf lives vary.
-For example, mustard is good for a year in the fridge, while ketchup should be used up within six months.
-Check the “best before” dates on your condiments and sauces regularly to be sure they’re still good.
+Most of the condiments mentioned can be kept in the pantry unopened for a year.
+Once opened, their shelf lives vary.
+Check the best-before dates on condiments and sauces regularly.

 These tasty foods from plants give dishes textural interest and a nutty nuance.

-- Almonds, walnuts and peanuts make for easy snacks and add delicious crunch to Asian-style noodle dishes, rice pilafs, yogourt and salads.
+Almonds, walnuts, and peanuts make for easy snacks and add a delicious crunch to Asian-style noodle dishes, rice pilafs, yogourt, and salads.
 Along with seeds, such as pumpkin, sesame or sunflower, they form the base for homemade trail mix and morning granola.

-- Nut butters, such as almond and peanut, are irresistible as sandwich spreads, blended into smoothies or mixed into sauces.
+Almond and peanut butters are irresistible as sandwich spreads, blended into smoothies, or mixed into sauces.
 Tahini, or sesame seed butter, adds essential depth of flavour to hummus.

-Storage Tips: Keep nuts and seeds in clean, dry containers away from heat and light.
-Ground nuts and seeds have a shorter shelf life, so store them in the freezer, or buy whole and grind at home.
-A general shelf-life guideline: store nuts and seeds for three months at room temperature, six months in the fridge or a year in the freezer.
+Keep nuts and seeds in clean, dry containers away from heat and light.
+Ground nuts and seeds have shorter shelf lives, so store them in the freezer or buy whole and grind at home.
+A general shelf-life guideline: Store nuts and seeds for three months at room temperature; six months in the fridge; or a year in the freezer.

-- Unsweetened fruit sauces, such as applesauce, make simple snacks or yogourt mix-ins, and can be used as a sweetener for coffee cakes and other baked goods.
+Applesauce makes a simple snack or yogurt mix-in and can be used as a sweetener for coffee cakes and other baked goods.

-- Canned fruit (for example, pineapple, peaches or apricots) can be dessert on its own.
-Spoon over ice cream or waffles for a sweet treat.
+This can be dessert on its own!
+Try spooned over ice cream or waffles for a sweet treat.

-Storage Tips: Commercially canned goods should be kept in a cool, dry place and will last two to five years unopened.
-Once opened, canned fruit and vegetables should be removed from the can and are good for one to five days refrigerated, depending on the food.
+Commercially canned goods should be kept in a cool, dry place and will last two to five years if unopened.
+Once opened, canned fruit and vegetables should be removed from the can and are good for one to five days refrigerated, depending on the type.